Retrofit: Continual Learning with Controlled Forgetting for Binary Security Detection and Analysis: Our Method

 \nobf{Method Overview} \autoref{alg:continual_unified_kg} summarizes the overall procedure.
 Building on the insights of localized low-rank updates and cumulative merging, each task-specific adaptation is restricted to the projection matrix $B_t$~(Lines~3–7), and the resulting masked update is incorporated into the running model~(Line~21).
 Arbitration~(Lines~8–20) then complements this foundation by regulating how new knowledge is integrated during merging: the learned masks limit parameter overlap across tasks, while confidence-guided transfer ensures that reliable past predictions are preserved.

-\noul{Reduced Interference \& Bounded Forgetting.} The combination of structural control and arbitration ensures that each merge step introduces only bounded drift on past knowledge.
-Formally, we define the effective update energy at round $t$ as $E_t := \|M_t \odot B_t\|_F$, which measures the magnitude~(via Frobenius norm) of the masked low-rank expansion actually merged.
+\noul{Controlled Forgetting.} The combination of structural control and arbitration ensures that each merge step introduces only bounded drift on past knowledge.
+Formally, let the effective update energy at round $t$ be $E_t := \|M_t \odot B_t\|_F$, which measures the Frobenius norm of the masked low-rank expansion actually merged.
 If $A$ is an $\varepsilon$-approximate isometry, then the average prediction drift introduced by the $t$-th merge satisfies

 where $\mathcal{D}_{\le t-1}$ denotes the union of past distributions and $p$ is the predictive probability distributions of the model.